 It is correct to avoid excessive forward movement of the knee during squatting and lunging movements.
 It is a myth, however, that you should “never let your knees go past your toes while doing a squat or lunge."
 This belief originated from a study that is more than 30 years old (1978 Duke University study that found maintaining a vertical lower leg as much as possible reduced shearing forces on the knee during a squat).
 The truth is that leaning forward too much is more likely what is truly causing the problem or injury.
 Read on for more information regarding these functional movement exercises and how to have correct form.

 In 2003, University of Memphis research confirmed that knee stress increased by 28% when the knees were allowed to move past the toes while performing a squat.
 However, hip stress increased nearly 1,000% when forward movement of the knee was restricted.
 In addition, in group exercise, the cue “don’t let your knees go over your toes” has long been an effective general rule when trying to teach an exercise to a room full of people with different skill levels, abilities and goals.
-When a class has a large number of participants it is difficult to help each individual participant with their specific range-of-motion so providing a general “don’t let your knees go past your toes” cue is an effective way of erring on the side of caution for the exercise instructor.
+When a class has a large number of participants, it is difficult to help each individual participant with his or her specific range of motion, so providing a general “don’t let your knees go past your toes” cue is an effective way of erring on the side of caution for the exercise specialist.

-During lunge or squat movements, we should always emphasize beginning the movement by pushing the hips backwards before they lower towards the floor (a term referred to as “hip hinging” – see Tip below).
-This avoids pre-mature forward movement of the knee by shifting the hips backwards.
-As we continue to lower our body downward, this creates a healthy hinge effect at the knee, but there comes a time where the knee (tibia) will begin to move forward in order to maintain our balance (keeping our center of mass within our base of support).
+During lunge or squat movements, always emphasize beginning the movement by pushing the hips backward before lowering them toward the floor (a term referred to as “hip hinging” – see below).
+This avoids premature forward movement of the knee by shifting the hips backward.
+Lowering the body downward creates a healthy hinge effect at the knee, but there comes a time where the knee (tibia) will begin to move forward to maintain our balance (keeping the body’s center of mass within its base of support).
 If you happen to have long limbs, then it is realistic to expect your knees to move forward over or beyond the toes.
-Any attempt to prevent this will result in either falling backwards or in bad squat or lunge technique which places increased loads into your low back.
-So, as long as you teach the lunge / squat movement correctly by first initiating the movement at the hip and avoid premature forward movement of the knee, then the fact that the knee may move forward is quite safe.
+Any attempt to prevent this will result in either falling backward or in bad squat or lunge technique, which places increased loads into the low back.
+So, as long as you teach the lunge/squat movement correctly by first initiating the movement at the hip and avoid premature forward movement of the knee, then the fact that the knee may move forward is quite safe.

-Part of the reason we lunge is to train movement patterns for our daily activities and when we climb stairs, the knee and torso naturally translate forward in parallel with each other (the torso does not remain vertical) for balance and to propel our body forward and upward.
-In some instances we’ve seen trainers recommend keeping the back as vertical as possible which is problematic.
-Our concern is that this vertical technique fails to train the neural pathways and muscles correctly, in the manner it should when you actually climb stairs or step up.
-Additionally, if you lack adequate flexibility in your hips (considered a mobile joint) when lunging with your torso vertical, then the lumbar spine has to contribute to achieving the mobility you need and in doing so, it will compromise its ability to stabilize the lumbar spine.
+Part of the reason we lunge is to train movement patterns for our daily activities.
+When you climb stairs, for example, the knee and torso naturally translate forward in parallel with each other (the torso does not remain vertical) for balance and to propel your body forward and upward.
+In some instances, we’ve seen trainers recommend keeping the back as vertical as possible, which is problematic.
+The concern is that this vertical technique fails to train the neural pathways and muscles correctly and in a manner that mirrors how we actually climb stairs or step up.
+Additionally, if you lack adequate flexibility in your hips (considered a mobile joint) when lunging with your torso vertical, the lumbar spine has to contribute to achieving the mobility you need; in doing so, it will compromise its ability to stabilize the lumbar spine.
 This could, in fact, increase the loading on your low back.

-To help learn the hip-hinge movement, stand and take a broomstick, place it behind your back, holding it with one arm above your head and the other arm places into the curve of your low back.
+To help learn the hip-hinge movement, stand and take a broomstick, place it behind your back, holding it with one arm above your head.
+Place the other arm into the curve of your low back.
 The broomstick should touch the back of your head, the thoracic spine and the sacrum (butt).
-Keep your legs extended (not locked), push your hips backwards, but try not to bend the knees too much.
+Keep your legs extended (not locked) and push your hips backward, but try not to bend the knees too much.
 Try to: